verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

             - name: vol
             mountPath: /scrub
     ```
-2. Edit the `kube-controller-manager` Pod in `kube-system` namespace.
+2. Edit the `kube-controller-manager` Pod in the `kube-system` namespace.
     ```
-    kubectl edit pod kube-controller-manager-xxxxx -n kube-system
+    $ kubectl edit pod kube-controller-manager-xxxxx -n kube-system
     ```
-3. Add the `recycler-pod-config` as a `volume` and the `recycler-pod.yaml` as a `volumeMount` to the `kube-controller-manager` pod.
-Also add the `--pv-recycler-pod-template-filepath-nfs` with value as path to `recycler-pod.yaml` in the pod.
+3. Add the `recycler-pod-config` as a `volume` to the Pod spec.
+4. Add the `recycler-pod.yaml` as a `volumeMount` to the Pod spec.
+5. Add the `--pv-recycler-pod-template-filepath-nfs` with value as `mountPath` of `recycler-pod.yaml` in the pod.
     ```
     apiVersion: v1
     kind: Pod